VincentSelz/microeconometrics-course-project-VincentSelz/README.md

-# Replication of "A Structural Analysis of Disappointment Aversion in a Real Effort Competition" by David Gill and Victoria Prowse
+# Replication of "A Structural Analysis of Disappointment Aversion in a Real Effort Competition"

 In the notebook [Project-VincentSelz.ipynb](https://github.com/HumanCapitalAnalysis/microeconometrics-course-project-VincentSelz/blob/master/Project-VincentSelz.ipynb), I replicate the core findings of the following paper:

 * Gill, David, and Victoria Prowse.
 2012.
 [A Structural Analysis of Disappointment Aversion in a Real Effort Competition.](https://www.aeaweb.org/articles?id=10.1257/aer.102.1.469) *American Economic Review*, 102 (1): 469-503.

 ## Project overview

-# Paper
+### Paper

-The authors use a sequential real effort tournament to test experimentally whether agents exhibit disappointment aversion.
+Gill and Prowse (2012) use a sequential real effort tournament to test experimentally whether agents exhibit disappointment aversion.
 They find significant evidence for an discouragement effect and use the Method of Simulated Moments to estimate the strength of disappointment aversion on average and investigate heterogeneity.

-# Contribution
+### Contribution

 My contribution consists of replicating the reduced form results and adding visualization to the data.
 For their analysis, the authors use Stata and Matlab.
 I am using python, yet if necessary, R is used for the replication.
 In fact, the regression packages in python do not print out the same results as the R and Stata output.